yye347/docs/source/security.rst

 ..
 Warning::

-    Please don't report issues to us reported by the security health check, they are already known and highly likely a fix is pending for the next release.
+    Please do not report issues to us reported by the security health check, they are already known and highly likely a fix is pending for the next release.